 Lauren completed an MA in Librarianship at the University of Sheffield in September 2010.
 She is a co-ordinator of the Save Doncaster Libraries campaign and is passionate about public library ethics, democratic engagement and the social value of public libraries.
 Lauren was awarded the West Riding County Library Annenberg Prize for 2009-10, for her outstanding performance in the field of public librarianship, and is a Library Journal Mover and Shaker 2011.
 She started an ESRC-funded PhD project in January 2012 and is researching the relationship between political information, knowledge and participation in young people.

 Tom started his career in North London public libraries in the 1970s, qualifying with the Polytechnic of North London’s Postgraduate Diploma in 1983.
 He has since worked for the British Council, in the private sector, in health libraries including the Royal College of Veterinary Surgeons, Brighton and Sussex Medical School and NHS Evidence-Eyes & Vision, and for the University of Sussex and South Thames College.
-He is currently Primary Care Librarian for West Sussex Knowledge & Libraries.
+He is currently Clinical Librarian for Brighton and Sussex NHS Library and Knowledge Service.
 He is a founder member of the Library Campaign, an active trade unionist and led the successful campaign to save Haringey libraries from wholesale closures in 1989-90.

 Alan is a Reference Librarian with over 20 years experience of working in Public Libraries.
 He is an active Campaigner and Trade Unionist and sits on the Unison London Regional Libraries Forum as well as writing about Library privatisation and related matters on his blog www.dontprivatiselibraries.